 To start, select the option to create a new dashboard.
 When creating multiple dashboards, choose names for your dashboards that make them easy to identify to save time when you want to find them again in the future.

 For example, you can create separate dashboards for sales representatives, teams, and overall performance metrics.
 It can be tempting to try and add every possible metric to one dashboard, but creating different dashboards can help you quickly identify important or actionable metrics.

 To add a new dashboard in Pipedrive, go to the “Insights” section, located in the left-hand navigation.

 With HubSpot, you can also create CRM dashboards quickly and efficiently.
 If you navigate to Reports and then Dashboards, you can create dashboards from various templates, including Sales, Marketing, Service, and CMS, to help you save time and organize sales data with premade dashboard templates, rather than creating them from scratch.

 2. Decide What to Track

-In Pipedrive you can turn widgets on or off by selecting the checkbox in the upper left corner.
-This lets you control which information is displayed on your dashboard and eliminates the data you aren’t interested in.
-For example, if you’re a sales manager, you may want to view revenue forecasts and deal stages, but aren’t interested in the specific tasks or emails that your sales reps are engaged with so you might turn those widgets off.
+In Pipedrive, you can turn widgets on or off by selecting the checkbox in the upper left corner.
+This lets you control which information is displayed on your dashboard and eliminates data you aren’t interested in.
+For example, you may want to view revenue forecasts and deal stages, but aren’t interested in the specific tasks or emails that your sales reps are engaged with.

 3. Group & Arrange Sections